Brauer graph algebras are closed under derived equivalence: The group of outer automorphisms

 \subsection{Computation of the rank of $D_{H'}/D_I$}

 Both $D_{H'}$ and $D_I$ are induced by the projection map from the group of lower triangular matrices to the group of diagonal matrices.
-So we are going to find out what elements can appear on the diagonal of the matrices from $H'$ and $Inn(A)$.
+So we are going to find out what elements can appear on the diagonal of the matrices from $H'$ and $I$.
 Clearly the diagonal entries corresponding to the arrows of the quiver determine all other diagonal entries, so we are going to restrict our attention to them.
+Let $\kk^*$ and $A^*$ be the multiplicative groups of $\kk$ and $A$ respectively.